-The UK company law requires every limited company to disclose the PERSON with SIGNIFICANT CONTROL (PSC) behind your company with Companies House.
+A limited company registered in the United Kingdom is to disclose the PERSON with SIGNIFICANT CONTROL (PSC) behind the company with Companies House.

-The PSC is anyone in your company who meets one or more of the conditions listed in the legislation.
+The PSC is anyone in your company who meets one or more of the conditions according to Companies Act 2006.
 He/she is someone who:

-The PSC’s names would be published in Companies House website.
-Where a nominee shareholder or a nominee director is used for your limited company for whatever reasons, the PSC in the case would be the person the nominee is representing in your limited company.
+Where a nominee shareholder or a nominee director is present in your limited company for whatever reasons, your PSC in the case would be the person your nominee is representing in your company.